tervio/shares-triangle/README.md

-Illustrate three variables that sum to 100 % in a triangle where coordinates are {x, y} and the redundant third dimension y2:= 100 - x - y is depicted with gridlines and labels.
-This triangle is also known as *the probability triangle*, used to depict mixed strategies in a game with three actions (e.g. "Rock, paper, scissors").
+Illustrate three variables that sum to 100 % in a triangle where coordinates are {x, y} and where the redundant third dimension y2:= 100 - x - y is depicted with gridlines and labels.
+This triangle is also known as *the probability triangle*, used to depict mixed strategies in games with three actions (e.g., "Rock, paper, scissors").

 Example graphs can be reconstructed by evaluating the notebook SharesTriangle_Maker.nb